Laugharne/rust_zero_copy/README.md

 [**Full code with comments, here !**](https://github.com/Laugharne/rust_example_zerocopy)

+**So many tools**

+While `Cow` and `zerocopy` are commonly used tools for zero-copy data access in Rust, they are by no means the only options available.
+The Rust ecosystem provides several other powerful crates tailored to different zero-copy scenarios.

+The `yoke` crate is particularly useful when you need to tie borrowed data to an owned container, ensuring safe lifetimes without manual lifetime gymnastics.

+For more advanced cases like self-referential structs—where part of a structure borrows from another part `ouroboros` provides safe abstractions that would otherwise be impossible in safe Rust.

+Additionally, the `bytemuck` crate enables zero-cost casting between raw bytes and plain data structures, assuming alignment and layout guarantees are met.

+Together, these tools offer a rich toolbox for building fast and memory-efficient applications while preserving Rust’s safety guarantees.

 ## Application to the Pinocchio Framework for Solana

 The **Pinocchio** framework for Solana represents an excellent example of practical application of zero-copy techniques in a high-performance blockchain context.
 Since Solana is designed to process thousands of transactions per second, every performance optimization matters.